3rd Quarter classes begin the week of Jan 12, 2026.

 2nd-3rd

-Robot Fab Lab: Lunar Lander (Thu)
+Robot Fab Lab: Tomb Explorer (Thu)

 Day(s): Thu

+Design, build, and program an explorer robot to navigate newly discovered, unmapped ancient tomb.
+Each week, students will improve their robots though the addition of new sensors and components and will program their devices to navigate a maze and collect treasure.
 Students will use the brand new LEGO Education Spike Prime robotics sets.
 They will build with motors, wheels/axles, gears, levers, and special components.
 Students will have to install touch, sound, color, and infrared sensors while also learning to program sequences and commands that use input/output devices for controlled movements and precise turns.
 Using the drag-and-drop Spike Prime coding menu, students will learn to program their robots while experimenting with key concepts such as fixed values, variables, loops, and logic constructs.
+This course integrates science, engineering and computational thinking while introducing physical constraints, units of measurement, and coordinate systems.
+But, don't worry, this is a beginning robotics class.
+Prior experience is not expected, but returning students are welcome.
+Each student will build his/her own robotic project, so students can progress and customize at their own pace.
+In general, in this class, students will spend two weeks assembling, three weeks programming, and two weeks testing and re-designing their projects.
+This class will begin on 1/22/26 and meet on 3/12/26.
+Topics in this Series: Lunar Lander (Quarter 1); Battle Bots (Quarter 2); Tomb Explorer (Quarter 3), and Soccer Bot Showdown (Quarter 4)

 11:00 am-11:55 am